UM-CSS/CSSLabs-NLP/user_guide.md

     - Do words like `transgender` appear in the profile text? (yes)
         - What sex do those individuals pick, and how does it relate to what they write in their profiles? (it depends)

+#### "4.
+Your turn to try it with another trait"
+- Suggestions of traits that work out well:
+    - Age_group
+    - Education
+    - Orientation (sexuality)
+    - Sex
+- Other notable things
+    - In the race/ethnicity variable, there really aren't strong differences between groups.
+This could be the starting point for an interesting discussion, especially since research shows strong racial discrimination and assortativiy in online dating.

 ### Lab 3: Topic Modeling